Azizimj/Stable_MAS/README.md

 dataset.
 Since the class distributions are more diverse the vulnerability to the forgetting is higher.

 ## Results on the MNIST dataset
 Figure below shows the forgetting of each task for three different scenarios.
-Baseline means the original MAS formulation [1] in which the &alpha<sub>t; is not optimized and it is equal for all tasks.
-Other methods are based on optimizing the &alpha<sub>t value for all tasks by solving the earlier explained equations.
+Baseline means the original MAS formulation [1] in which the &alpha;<sub>t</sub> ; is not optimized and it is equal for all tasks.
+Other methods are based on optimizing the  &alpha;<sub>t</sub>  value for all tasks by solving the earlier explained equations.
 Here, we play with hyperparameter &lambda; in &sum;<sub>t</sub> &alpha;<sub>t</sub>= &lambda; and change it to &lambda == N, 2N,... to investigate its impact.
 Please note that N indicates the number of tasks.
 By comparing the forgetting value of each task for difference scenarios, it is evident that there is more fluctuation on Baseline compare with our approach.
 This declares the consistency of our technique on forgetting per task.

 ![](MNIST1.png)